Downtown Markham: Transportation

-Arterial Roads
+Arterial roads

 The downtown area is bounded with three arterial streets, which are numbered York Regional Roads: Kennedy Road (York Road 3), Highway 7 (York Road 7, which was formerly Provincial Highway 7), and Warden Avenue (York Road 65).

-Toll Highway
+Toll highway

 Highway 407 serves the area with exits on Warden Avenue and Kennedy Road.

-Bus Rapid Transit
+Bus rapid transit

 The community is served by the Warden, Enterprise and Unionville stops on the VIVA bus rapid transit system.
 Warden and Enterprise are served by three lines: Viva Purple, Viva Green, and Viva Pink, while Unionville Station is only served by Viva Pink.
 As of 2011, Viva Purple is the only line with all-day service, the other lines operate only during rush hour.
 It is scheduled that when Downtown Markham is fully functional and occupied, Viva Green will return to full service.
 The community is anticipated to be highly dependent on these transit routes, as part of the planned smart growth.

 Viva Purple connects the locale to Cornell and York University; Viva Green connects the locale to Don Mills Station and Cornell; Viva Pink connects the locale to North York City Centre.

 Other bus routes that serve the area include: